igari/Selenium-Bootstrap/README.md

 ## Features

-### Basically, you don't need setup other special for Selenium except for this
+### Basically, you don't need setup other specials for Selenium except for this
-Originally, below things is required to be worked Selenium
+Originally, below things is required to be worked Selenium.

-- Download & Install Selenium Standalone
+- Download & Install `Selenium Standalone`(from NPM Module)
-- Launch Selenium Standalone Server
+- When your script run, `Selenium Standalone` start automatically
 - Download & Set PATH for driver binary of each browsers(except for safari10~)
+- Launch browser and execute WebDriver codes.

 ### Fully Inherit native Webdriver for NodeJS
 So writable native Webdriver for NodeJS in function `selenium.run`